lmorchard/webextension-toolbar-vs-menu/README.md

 ### TODOs / Challenges

 - [ ] Reliably detect placement in Toolbar vs Menu (mostly works, sometimes buggy)
+- [ ] Sub-panels with slide-in transitions
-- [ ] UX with header title, footer controls, and content area that fills the popup
+- [x] UX with header title, footer controls, and content area that fills the popup
-- [ ] Popup from toolbar with fixed 320 x 320 dimensions
+- [x] Popup from toolbar with fixed 320 x 480 dimensions
-- [ ] Popup from menu sidebar that adapts to the fixed width and default height
+- [x] Popup from menu sidebar that adapts to the fixed width and default height

 ### What?